 Concern Supported by our data?
 Evidence Able to Quantify?
 Outside Scope?
 Group wants to focus on?
 Interest in making drains more natural, install buffer strips between agricultural land Yes 63.8 miles of streams with narrow buffer and 20.8 miles of streambank erosion were observed during the windshield survey.
-Yes No Yes Managing drains to reduce sediment loading (two stage, buffer strip incentives) Combine with above drain management can reduce sediment loading to adjacent waterbodies.
-Maintain discharge for drains to keep the Elkhart River healthy (keep the river clean by keeping the tributaries clean) No Perception among the drainage community that more instream flow, less downed wood improves instream condition.
+Yes No Yes Managing drains to reduce sediment loading (two stage, buffer strip incentives) Combine with above Local and regional data indicate that drain management can reduce sediment loading to adjacent waterbodies.
+165 NO 165 Maintain discharge for drains to keep the Elkhart River healthy (keep the river clean by keeping the tributaries clean) No Perception among the drainage community that more instream flow, less downed wood improves instream condition.
 No Yes Yes, education Concerned over attempts to make the Elkhart River a legal drain: concern over drainage policy in general Yes Efforts to regulate portions of the Elkhart River as a legal drain occurred in 2009.
 More recent data or efforts could not be identified.
 Yes No Yes Look at irrigation data/well sensitivity, runoff from irrigated areas Long-term viability of the watershed as an irrigation source (both surface and ground water quantity issues) Yes Data from the IN Chamber indicates that 56.8 MGD of water is used for irrigation in Upper Elkhart River Counties.
 Interest in completing a water study for the Upper Elkhart (St Joe) River.
-Yes No Yes Recreational use of the river and lakes Loss of habitat for ETR species Maintaining natural areas and providing access to local residence Yes The DNR, TNC, ACRES, Lagrange County, Cromwell, Kendallville, Rome City and Ligonier Park Boards and Goshen College maintain, preserve and protect natural areas in the watershed.
+Yes No Yes Recreational use of the river and lakes Loss of habitat for ETR species Maintaining natural areas and providing access to local Yes The DNR, TNC, ACRES, Lagrange County, Cromwell, Kendallville, Rome City and Ligonier Park Boards and Goshen College maintain, preserve and protect natural areas in the watershed.
 16 river and lake public access sites are located within the watershed.
-Yes No Yes Wetland loss Loss of habitat with increased development Preservation of wetlands to protect floodplain areas Yes Wetlands cover 17% of the watershed.
+Yes No Yes residence Wetland loss Loss of habitat with increased development Preservation of wetlands to protect floodplain areas Yes Wetlands cover 17% of the watershed.
 It is estimated that 39% of wetlands have been modified or lost over time.
 More than 198 miles of surface drains have been constructed in the watershed.
-Yes No Yes Eve Lake still has a cisco population - how can we protect this, are there other lakes with cisco still present?
-Yes ETR data indicate cisco populations resided in Eve, Martin, Olin, Oliver, Hackenburg, Messick, Atwood and Witmer Lakes.
-The most recent ETR data (1990) indicated cisco were present in Eve Lake.
-Yes No Consider when prioritizing critical /priority areas
+Yes No Yes Eve Lake still has a cisco population - how can we protect this, are there other lakes with cisco still present? till has a cisco - how can we s, are there other Yes No Consider when prioritizing critical /priority areas